abdelrahmannasr/notification-service/README.md

 Please, follow the following steps to start using the service:
 1. Clone the repo from master branch
 2. To run the code in dev environment use this command: npm run start-dev
-3. To run the code in prod environment use this command: npm run build then npm start
+3. To run the code in prod environment use this command: npm run build then npm run start
 4. To try the service using on postmant use the attached file "NotificationService.postman_collection.json" for api in postman
 5. To open documentation add this part to base url "swagger/#/" ex: "http://localhost:4000/swagger/#/"